justanothercell/lithia/README.md

 ### General todos:
 - [ ] refining language and vm:
-  - [ ] support for foreign types (for example "File" type) which do not have to eb hardcoded but can be included like extern functions
+  - [x] support for foreign types (for example "File" type) which do not have to be hardcoded but can be included like extern functions
   - [ ] proper struct/data/custom data type support
     - [ ] "get field" vm bytecode instruction (Word) for structs etc
     - [ ] builtin list/array type
     - [ ] generics
     - [ ] traits/interfaces (only ast side luckily, vm doesn't know of this at all)
-    - [ ] "extern" type wrapper to use in extern functions
+    - [x] "extern" type wrapper to use in extern functions
 - [ ] mapping stdlib (a bit at a time, whenever needed)
   - [ ] proper stdlib layout
   - [x] basic operators for primitive types (+-*/ .to_string())